Return to the main page

 • In trials of All-Russia Institute of Agrochemistry and Ryazan Regional Plant Protection Station, Albit presowing treatment of spring wheat provided the average yield increase of 23.8% in dry 1998, and only 13.6% in normal 1997.

-One important fact testifying to adaptogenic activity of Albit with regard to wide spectrum of stressing factors is high reproducibility of its action under different conditions.
-Antistress activity is one of the most important properties of the formulation, therefore Albit may be considered not only a plant growth regulator and biofungicide, but also antistressor.
+One important fact testifying to adaptogenic activity of Albit with regard to wide spectrum of stress factors is high reproducibility of its action under different conditions.
+Antistress activity is one of the most important properties of the biostimulant, therefore Albit may be considered antistressor as well as plant growth regulator and immunizer.

 Print version